Blue Beetle (film): Cast

+Additionally, Becky G provides the voice of Khaji-Da, a sentient entity that imbues and controls the Scarab, while Bobby McGruther has a voice-only cameo as Ted Kord, a previous Blue Beetle, in the mid-credits scene.

 Production

 Development

 Warner Bros.
 Pictures and DC Films were developing a film based on Jaime Reyes / Blue Beetle by the end of November 2018, with Mexican-born Gareth Dunnet-Alcocer writing the screenplay.
-Zev Foreman was executive producing the project for Warner Bros., which was set to be the first DC Extended Universe (DCEU) film starring a Latino lead.
-By December 2020, DC Films was planning to release several mid-budget films a year exclusively on the streaming service HBO Max, rather than in theaters, as part of new DC Films president Walter Hamada's plan for the DCEU, with Blue Beetle listed as one such project in 2021.
-Puerto Rican Angel Manuel Soto was hired to direct the film in February 2021.
+Zev Foreman was executive producing the project for Warner Bros., and it was set to be the first DC Extended Universe (DCEU) film as well as the first live-action superhero film starring a Latino lead.
+By December 2020, DC Films was planning to release several mid-budget films a year exclusively on the streaming service HBO Max, rather than in movie theaters, as part of new DC Films president Walter Hamada's plan for the DCEU, with Blue Beetle listed as one such project in 2021.
+Puerto Rican director Ángel Manuel Soto was hired to direct the film in February 2021.
+He had pitched various ideas, including a film about the Batman character Bane's origin story, when contacted by Warner Bros., but the studio had intended for him to direct the Blue Beetle film.
 In April, Blue Beetle was included on DC's slate of films that were expected to be released in 2022 or 2023.
+Soto explained that while the decision to release Blue Beetle on streaming was influenced by the COVID-19 pandemic's effects on the availability of movie theaters, the creative team intended to make the film suited for a theatrical experience.

-John Rickard was producing the film for HBO Max by that August, when filming was expected to begin in early 2022.
+John Rickard, the president of production at the Safran Company, was producing the film for HBO Max by that August, when filming was expected to begin in early 2022.
 In December 2021, Warner Bros. revealed that the film would be receiving a theatrical release in August 2023 instead of being produced directly for HBO Max.
+Though the film was originally intended to be released as an HBO Max exclusive, the studio decided to release it theatrically after they enjoyed Soto's creative vision.
 In mid-April 2022, Soto and cinematographer Pawel Pogorzelski visited El Paso, Texas, to meet with local artists, muralists, musicians, and historians to understand the feel of the city.
-Peter Safran also serves as a producer.
-Entertainment One, S&K Pictures, and the Safran Company co-produce the film, alongside DC Studios.
-In January 2023, newly-appointed DC Studios CEO James Gunn stated that the film would be "disconnected" from previous DCEU entries and could be retconned into being part of the new DC Universe.
+Peter Safran was revealed as a producer that October, having worked on the film before he was hired as the co-chairman and co-CEO of DC Studios alongside James Gunn that month; Rickard and Foreman were ultimately credited as the producers.